paintedlbird7/Dichos/README.md

 - Users can read their quotes displayed on the screen.
 - Users can update a quote’s name, translate a quote, or edit the author’s name.
 - Users can delete a quote.
-- Users can see other registered Users
+- Users can see other registered Users and see their quotes and the number of quotes they have.

 ## Tech Stack